3pper/AR-Ruler/README.md

 ```
 ## Info

-It's can help you for made some app this AR
+It's can help you for made some app with AR